Spectroscopic Methods for Non-Destructive Diagnostics

-The subject of the seminar are three methods, dealing with the description, experimental investigation and localisation of defects, namely noise non-destructive spectroscopy, partial discharges based diagnostics and dielectric relaxation spectroscopy.
-Main topics cover transport and stochastic processes, noise non-destructive spectroscopy, non-destructive diagnostics, reliability tests, mechanisms of of partial discharges, polarisation of a dielectric in an electric field, polarisation mechanisms at a microscopic level, mathematical and physical description of dielectric polarisation, dielectric relaxation spectroscopy.
+The subject of the seminar are methods, dealing with the description, experimental investigation and localisation of defects.
+Main topics cover transport and stochastic processes, non-destructive diagnostics, noise diagnostics, partial discharges, acoustic emission, dielectric relaxation spectroscopy, microscopic techniques, spectroscopy, luminescence.

 Learning outcomes of the course unit

-After the course, students should be able to distiguish between stationary and non-stationary processs, understand physical mechanisms of noise and excessive carrier transport and be able to determine the reliability indicators of a given circuit element.
-Furthermore, they should understand the microphysical nature of polarization processes and partial discharges, including their mathematical description.
-Based on these tools, the students should be able to design and to develop diagnostic methods for the individual particular applications.
+After the course, students should be able to distiguish different types of transport processes, understand the physical mechanisms of fluctuation processes and the excess transport of carriers.
+They should also have an overview of basic diagnostic methods and should be able to choose and use appropriate diagnostic techniques to study a particular problem.
+Based on these tools, the students should be able to design and develop diagnostic methods for the individual particular applications.

 MEng/MSc degree or equivalent in Electrical Engineering, Materials, Physics or Chemistry.